Palo Alto – URL Filtering with Service/URL Tab vs URL Filtering Profile in Security Profile

 URL Filtering Profile

-With this option, you are setting the URL category in the URL Filtering Profile as part of the Security Profile.
-This one is not part of the rule match criteria.
-What happens is that traffic not matching the domains you set will still be matched by either allow, alert, continue, or block which is set in your URL Filtering Profile.
-The firewall stops here.
+In contrast, the URL Filtering Profile is part of the Security Profile and doesn’t form part of the rule match criteria.
+Even if traffic doesn’t match the domains you’ve set, the firewall will still match it based on the allow, alert, continue, or block actions set in your URL Filtering Profile.